Ask a Question

 • Typically complex to manufacture, more expensive, and assemble compared to one-piece solutions.

-Multicav shield design: The multi-cavity shield design is a compartmentalized shield that combines multiple shields into one cover.
+Multicavity shield design: The multi-cavity shield design is a compartmentalized shield that combines multiple shields into one cover.
 It saves board space, reduces shield weight, and lowers overall costs.
 This shielding solution typically features a two-piece design with inner walls (frames) strategically placed and covered by a single removable metal cover.

 Figure: Multi-cavity design

-The Peel shield design features an easy-to-remove or peelable top section for accessing components and circuits.
+Peel shield design: The Peel shield design features an easy-to-remove or peelable top section for accessing components and circuits.
 The top section can be removed by hand with minimal force using a hook scriber or tweezers, eliminating the need for labor-intensive desoldering.
 This approach prevents damage to the board and components, thereby reducing the risk of increased scrap.
 After repair, the shield's top can be resealed using a replacement cover.
 The Peel shield is more economical and ideal for situations where infrequent access to shielded components is required.

 Figure: Peel shield design

-Key features of board-level shielding solutions:
+Key features of board-level shielding solutions

 • Available in standard one-piece, two-piece, multi-plane, multi-cavity designs, peel shield design, and custom configurations.